 Financial Information

+Financial Information for Medical Students

-UITION for the academic year 2007/2008 is \$36,600.
-The annual expense of a first-year student in the School of Medicine is estimated to be \$56,090.
+UITION for the academic year 2008/2009 is \$38,400.
+The annual expense of a first-year student in the School of Medicine is estimated to be \$58,920.

 Tuition and fees are set annually by the Board of Trust and are subject to review and change without further notice.

-2007/2008
+2008/2009

 Application fee (to accompany secondary application) \$ 50

-Student activities and recreation fee (1st and 2nd years) 338
+Student activities and recreation fee (1st and 2nd years) 356

-Student activities and recreation fee (3rd and 4th years) 391
+Student activities and recreation fee (3rd and 4th years) 417

-Microscope usage fee per year (1st and 2nd years) 100

-Student health insurance 1,938
+Student health insurance 1,958

 Professional liability insurance 398

 Student long-term disability insurance 52

 Student health service fee 55

 Transcript fee (one time only) 30

 Payment of Tuition and Fees

 All regularly enrolled medical students must pay the full tuition each year.
 There will be no exception to this requirement.
 Graduate students who enroll in courses in the medical curriculum for credit toward an academic degree and who later become candidates for the Doctor of Medicine degree may be required to pay the full tuition as indicated above.
-One half of tuition, fees, and other university charges are due and payable by 22 August.
-Second-semester tuition, fees, and other university charges are due and payable by 3 January.
+One half of tuition, fees, and other university charges are due and payable by 20 August.
+Second-semester tuition, fees, and other university charges are due and payable by 5 January.
 Additional information can be found at www.vanderbilt.edu/stuaccts.

 Refund of Tuition

-Students who withdraw of ficially or who are dismissed from the university for any reason after the beginning of a term may be entitled to a partial refund in accordance with the schedule shown below .
+Students who withdraw officially or who are dismissed from the university for any reason after the beginning of a term may be entitled to a partial refund in accordance with the schedule shown below.
 No refund will be made after the tenth week in any semester.

 Withdrawal prior to the end of Reduction

 1st full week 100%

 2nd full week 95%

 3rd full week 85%

 4th full week 80%

 5th full week 75%

 6th full week 70%

 7th full week 60%

 8th full week 55%

 9th full week 50%

-10th full week 45%
+10th full week 40%

 No refund after the 10th full week.